mrcmn/mrcmn.github.io/theory_md/hiera-example.md

 }
 ```

-Note that the `$default_vhost, $vhost_name, $port `and` $doc_root `parameters are now variables which will be automatically populated from Hiera.
+Note that the `$default_vhost`, `$vhost_name`, `$port` and `$doc_root` parameters are now variables which will be automatically populated from Hiera.
 The variables have not been given default values in this case, which means that you’d be required to set at least default values in your `common.yaml` in Hiera to prevent this class from failing.
 If you want to be able to use a class with overridable parameters even when no parameters have been explicitly defined in Hiera, you should either define sane defaults for the variables in the code directly, or configure a <a href="https://puppet.com/docs/puppet/latest/hiera_intro.html#hiera_config_layers-module-layer" target="_blank">module-specific Hiera</a> layer to retrieve defaults from there if the normal Hiera hierarchy does not deliver any results.

 In this trivial example, we’ll leverage the **OS** fact to determine if a target node matches a given OS (CentOS or RedHat), it then receives a value specific to that OS.
 We'll also assign a vhost name based on a specific node using the **certname** fact.
-The rest of the Hiera values (`default_vhost `and` doc_root) `are defaults for all nodes in this example and will be consumed from the `common.yaml `file/common layer.
+The rest of the Hiera values (`default_vhost` and `doc_root`) are defaults for all nodes in this example and will be consumed from the `common.yaml` file/common layer.

-# Hiera Data hierarchy
+# Hiera data hierarchy

-Take a look at the `hiera.yaml `file below and review the data hierarchy under the `paths `key:
+From the `hiera.yaml` file below, review the data hierarchy under the `paths `key:

 ```yaml